What is contact leukoderma?

 Contact leukoderma is the loss of skin colour (whitening of skin) following contact with chemicals known to destroy the skin pigment cells (melanocytes).
 It is usually due to chemicals found in the workplace, but it can also follow the use of certain cosmetic products.
 It is also known as chemical leukoderma and may be spelt leucoderma.

 Who gets contact leukoderma and why?

 Contact leukoderma may develop in the setting of pre-existing idiopathic vitiligo, suggesting a genetic predisposition.
 This genetic susceptibility may explain why only some people will get leukoderma upon contact with certain chemicals.
 Liver and thyroid disease have been reported in some patients.
-However in the majority of patients there is neither a personal nor family history of vitiligo nor other autoimmune disease.
+However, in the majority of patients, there is neither a personal nor family history of vitiligo nor another autoimmune disease.

-Contact leukoderma due to the azo dyes has been reported with the use of face cosmetics in the following products:
+Contact leukoderma due to the azo dyes has been reported with the use of facial cosmetics in the following products:

 A series of cases followed the use of skin lightening cream containing monobenzylether of hydroquinone on the hands.
 Monobenzylether of hydroquinone has also been deliberately applied to pigmented areas to reduce the unsightliness of extensive vitiligo.

 A skin lightening cream containing rhododendrol (another phenolic compound) resulted in localised contact leukoderma and widespread vitiligo in about 18,000 users in Japan in 2013.

 Methylphenidate patches (used to treat attention-deficit/hyperactivity disorder) may rarely cause permanent loss of skin colour at the site of application.